saarishag/generalisation_bounds_nisq/README.md

 # Margin-Based Generalisation Measures for Quantum Kernel Methods on NISQ Devices
-This repository holds the code for three independent but connected numerical experiments presented in the paper entitled "Margin-Based Generalisation Measures for Quantum Kernel Methods on NISQ Devices".
+This repository holds the code for the three independent but connected numerical experiments presented in the paper entitled "Margin-Based Generalisation Measures for Quantum Kernel Methods on NISQ Devices", which can be found at [arXiv.org](https://arxiv.org/pdf/2601.23084).
 ## Description - Folder Structure
 ### 1. _experiments_ Folder
 `margin_generalisation_link.py` - This script contains code which explores the relationship between margins and generalisation by corrupting the labels of the training data in an ideal (noiseless) setting.
+*(This script can be used to reproduce Figures 4,5 and 6 of the paper.)*

 `local_vs_global.py` - This script explores the difference in test accuracy achieved on a dataset when using the local depolarising noise model compared to the global noise model.
 This comparison is made possible by first matching the survival probabilities of both models.
+*(This script can be used to reproduce Figure 10 of the paper.)*

 `margin_bounds.py` - This script verifies the upper and lower margin bounds derived in the paper.
 It compares the theoretical bound value of the margin affected by (local depolarising) noise with the actual margin value.
+*(This script can be used to reproduce Figures 11 and 12 of the paper.)*

 `C_region_test.py` - This script determines a feasible range for the acceptable values for the regularisation parameter that must be used in `margin_bounds.py` for valid upper bounds.

 `ibm_margin_bounds.py` - This script verifies the margin bounds on real quantum hardware.
+*(This script can be used to reproduce Figure 13 of the paper.)*

 ### 2. _src_ Folder
 `dataset_config.py`- This script contains code to fetch and preprocess the datasets used in the paper, and prepare them for use for the binary classification problem.